Servings |

 Recipe Notes

-R&D: large fennel bulb sliced thin, 3 large shallots chopped, ¼ cup tomato paste (drop puree, total 5 cups stock), 1 ½ cups dry white wine.
+R&D: ¼ cup tomato paste (drop puree, total 5 cups stock), 1 ½ cups dry white wine.
 Test some heat.
+Consider testing adding some pureed anchovy.

 View online at KillerNoms.com/cioppinosauce